nithiyasuresh/Web-Design-Challenge/README.md

 # Web-Visualization-Dashboard-Latitude

-## Latitude - Latitude Analysis Dashboard with Attitude
+## Latitude - Latitude Analysis Dashboard
-I created a visualization dashboard website using visualizations I've created in a past project.
-Specifically, I would be plotting weather data.
+I created a visualization dashboard website using visualizations where I would be plotting weather data.

 In building this dashboard, I created individual pages for each plot and a means by which I can navigate between them.
 These pages would contain the visualizations and their corresponding explanations.
 I have a landing page, a page where I can see a comparison of all of the plots, and another page where I can view the data used to build them.